slyedoc/bevy_slyedoc_bvh/readme.md

 I am leaving a lot of Jacco's optimization out at the moment, first focusing on getting everything working and readability.
 For example, he doesn't use Vectors at all.

 The examples are more used to help me test and debug at the moment.
+For example use case checkout the [Cursor Plugin](./examples/helpers/cursor.rs)